Do Go On - 369 - The Night Witches

 You know, they're already over 20 years old or something.

-it does not have uh power steering so it will give you the same sort of feel as a tank
+So it will give you the same sort of feel as a tank.

-over the aircraft offered virtually no protection from the elements, or bullets.
+the aircraft offered virtually no protection from the elements or bullets.

-They're flying so low they could just slap themselves.
+Stop it, stop at once.
+They're flying so like so they could just slap some of the soldiers.

 Drop a bag of marbles on someone.